mfessenden/SKTiled/Docs/Documentation/Working with Maps.md

 ## Effects Rendering

-`SKTilemap` & `SKTiledLayerObject` nodes are subclassed from the SpriteKit [`SKEffectNode`][skeffectnode-url] node.
+`SKTiledLayerObject` layer types are subclassed from the SpriteKit [`SKEffectNode`][skeffectnode-url] node.
 The [`SKEffectNode`][skeffectnode-url] node renders its children into a private buffer and additionally allows Core Image effects to be applied.
 You may also apply shaders and distortions to these nodes, allowing for sophisticated rendering effects.

 To enable shader effects, turn on the [`SKTilemap.shouldEnableEffects`][skeffectnode-effects-url] attribute.
 This will consume slightly more CPU & GPU power, so by default it is disabled to conserve resources.
 One additional benefit is that rendering into a buffer eliminates tile "cracking" artifacts.